 - The mutt runs a few colleges and a hospital.
 It also maintains some temples and Vedic schools across India.
 The Sringeri Temple is maintained by the mutt.
 The mutt also strives hard to preserve the natural beauty of Sringeri.

 Sringeri Temple Timings

-- Sringeri temple opens at 6am and closes at 9:15pm.
-However there is a mid-afternoon break from 2pm to 4pm.
+- Sringeri temple opens at 6 am and closes at 9:15 pm.

 - Sri Vidyashankara Temple and Sri Torana Ganapati Temple – The Temples open at 7 AM and close at 8:30 PM with mid-afternoon break between 1 PM to 5 PM.